College, career and technical education options

-- Students take challenging courses in their interest area
+- Students take challenging courses in their interest area.

 - Students may earn an associate degree by the time they graduate from high school.
-See the Classes at College Campuses web page.

 - Students who have earned 12 credit hours of concurrent enrollment classes may be eligible to take a fifth year of high school consisting of all college classes through the Ascent program.